Canary Islands

-The Canary Islands (/kəˈnɛəri/; Canarias /es/) or Canaries are an archipelago in the Atlantic Ocean and the southernmost autonomous community of Spain, located about 100 kilometres (62 miles) off the northwest coast of Africa.
+The Canary Islands (/kəˈnɛəri/; Canarias /es/) or Canaries are an archipelago in the Atlantic Ocean and the southernmost autonomous community of Spain, located about 100 km off the northwest coast of Africa.
 The archipelago has a population of approximately 2.27 million inhabitants, making it the most populous overseas special territory of the European Union.

-The seven main islands are from largest to smallest in area, Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.
-The only other populated island is La Graciosa, which administratively is dependent on Lanzarote.
-The archipelago includes many smaller islands and islets, including Alegranza, Isla de Lobos, Montaña Clara, Roque del Oeste, and Roque del Este.
-It includes a number of rocks, including Garachico and Anaga.
-The island chain used to be referred to as "the Fortunate Isles".
-The Canary Islands are the southernmost region of Spain, and the largest and most populous archipelago of Macaronesia.
-It is also the largest and most populated archipelago in Spain.
-Because of their location, the Canary Islands have historically been considered a link between Africa, Europe, and the Americas.
+The seven main islands, listed from largest to smallest by area, are Tenerife, Fuerteventura, Gran Canaria, Lanzarote, La Palma, La Gomera, and El Hierro.
+The only other inhabited island is La Graciosa, which is administratively dependent on Lanzarote.
+The archipelago also includes numerous smaller islands and islets, such as Alegranza, Isla de Lobos, Montaña Clara, Roque del Oeste, and Roque del Este, as well as various rocks, including Garachico and Anaga.
+Historically, the island chain was referred to as "the Fortunate Isles".
+The Canary Islands are the southernmost and westernmost region of Spain as well as the largest and most populous archipelago of Macaronesia.
+They are also the largest and most populated archipelago in Spain.
+Owing to their strategic location, the Canary Islands have long been considered a link between Africa, Europe, and the Americas.

-In October 2025, the Canary Islands had a population of 2,268,035, with a density of 305 inhabitants per km^{2}, making it the seventh most populous autonomous community of Spain.
-The population is mostly concentrated in the two capital islands: around 43% on the island of Tenerife and 40% on the island of Gran Canaria.
+In October 2025, the Canary Islands had a population of 2,268,035, with a density of 305 inhabitants per km^{2}, making them the seventh most populous autonomous community in Spain and the third-highest in population density, behind only Madrid and the Basque Country.
+The population is mostly concentrated on the two capital islands, with around 43% on Tenerife and 39% on Gran Canaria.
+In 2026, the Canary Islands are expected to have a nominal GDP of €64.123 billion, resulting in a GDP per capita of €28,272.